 He adds that while “make-up sex” is one thing, a “make-up baby” is another, and “unfortunately the child may receive the burden of the parents' dysfunction.”
 “It’s not good for the child,” he says.
 “It's also a lot of stress for the mother who is often the primary caregiver.
 This doesn't stop people though.
 The preemptive plan would be to have protected sex and go to therapy first, then you can consider a child when you're both in an emotionally healthy place.”

-Also, therapist Theresa DiDonato explains, there is much evidence that shows that most couples experience “a clear and dramatic decline” in marital satisfaction after a child is born.
+Also, as Associate Professor of Psychology at Loyola University Maryland Theresa DiDonato explains, there is much evidence that shows that most couples experience “a clear and dramatic decline” in marital satisfaction after a child is born.
 “The introduction of a child tends to also introduce more conflict, more problems, more stress, less sleep, and worse communication,” she says, adding that, “all of these adverse effects do not benefit a romantic relationship.”

 In general, the couples who enter parenthood with more intimacy, better communication, and stronger conflict management skills, experience a less steep decline than those whose relationship is already uncertain and turbulent.
 Hello Khloe and Tristan.